Vara-Lab/Ping-No-Wallet/README.md

 # Ping contract with no wallet functionality

-To compile the contract yo need yo enter in 'wasm' and then put:
+To compile the contract yo need to execute the following command:

 cargo build --release